StanleyWan/FCND-Estimation-CPP-v1/README.md

 ![result7](./images/result7.png)

 ## Step 3: Predict State
 This step is to show how to get the predict state and covariance after transit 1 step (i.e. after 1 dt).
-Since transit forward may involve the sine function of the tilt angles, Extended Kalman Filter will be used.
+Since transit forward may involve the sine function of the tilt angles, Extended Kalman Filter thus is used.
 So we need to show how to build up the Jocobian Matrix also.
-The Body Rate Controller is a P Controller.
-The responsibility of the controller is to generate the moments command.
-Through the error between the body rate command and actual body rate that fed back from the drone, we could find out desired moments to the drone.

 The following is the procedure on how to transit the drone a step in 1D:
 <p align="center">
 <img src="images/predict1.png" width="800"/>